 This paperwork would then be sent electronically by to panel members before close of business on Tuesday.

-The Social Worker and Team Manager will be invited to attend the panel to present the case for discussion.
+The Social Worker and Team Manager will be invited to attend the panel to present the child's case for discussion.
 This presentation should include a clear Care Plan.

 5. Emergency Referrals and Police Protection

-Wherever there is a case where powers of Police Protection are utilised, these cases should also be submitted to the Legal Planning Panel Meeting.
+Wherever there is a case where powers of Police Protection are utilised, these cases should also be submitted to the Care Planning Panel Meeting.
 This will enable management oversight of these instances and to ensure correct processes are being used in respect of Police Protection.